 - The selected projects for the AC Transmission Public Policy Transmission Needs are a joint proposal by LS Power Grid New York and the New York Power Authority (NYPA) for Segment A (Central East), and a joint proposal by National Grid and New York Transco for Segment B (UPNY/SENY).
 Construction commenced on both projects in February 2021, with project components entering service in phases.
 The projects' primary components are targeting to commence service in December 2023.
 The Developer of Segment B informed the NYISO and stakeholders that there is an expected delay to one of the components-the Dover substation and PARs on the tie line to ISO-NE-due to a legal challenge to the local permit that resulted in an injunction to further develop the site.
-(Current) - On March 18, 2021, the PSC issued an order (referred to as the "Long Island Offshore Wind Export PPTN") finding that the state Climate Leadership and Community Protection Act (CLCPA) constitutes a Public Policy Requirement driving the need for transmission to ensure delivery of at least 3,000 MW of offshore wind connected to Long Island.
+NY Transco presented findings from their Knickerbocker Series Compensation sub-synchronous resonance (SSR) Study at the October 2, 2023 TPAS meeting.
+The study recommends that two Hitachi SSR relays be installed at the Knickerbocker substation with low-level trip settings to ensure minimal risk of generator damage.
+(Updated) - On March 18, 2021, the PSC issued an order (referred to as the "Long Island Offshore Wind Export PPTN") finding that the state Climate Leadership and Community Protection Act (CLCPA) constitutes a Public Policy Requirement driving the need for transmission to ensure delivery of at least 3,000 MW of offshore wind connected to Long Island.
 On June 13, 2023, following extensive evaluation of 16 viable and sufficient transmission projects, the NYISO Board of Directors selected Propel NY's (a partnership of NY Transco and NYPA) T051 Alternate Solution 5 project as the more efficient or cost-effective transmission solution to meet the Long Island Offshore Wind Export PPTN.
 Development agreements are in progress.
-(Current) - On June 22, 2023, the PSC declared a Public Policy Transmission Need to integrate offshore wind into New York City.
+(Current) - On June 22, 2023, the PSC declared a Public Policy Transmission Need to integrate offshore wind into New York City ("NYC PPTN").
 The NYISO is reviewing the Order, discussing it with stakeholders, and initiating the process for soliciting solutions to the need.
-(Current)
+A NYISO technical conference is scheduled on November 6, 2023 to discuss the baseline assumptions and criteria for the Viability & Sufficiency Assessment and provide additional information to developers.
+The NYC PPTN project solicitation is targeted for Q1 2024.
+(Updated)